Washington

 New Mexico

-If you are a New Mexico landowner with a powerline anywhere near your property, you may be getting some interest from Solar Developers to lease your property for a solar farm.
-While this may be a new concept to you, solar development has been steadily building across the country and due to recent legislation passing it is about to expand to New Mexico in a big way.
+If you are a New Mexico landowner with a powerline anywhere near your property, you may be getting some interest from solar developers to lease your property for a solar farm.
+While this may be a new concept to you, solar development has been steadily building across the country, and due to recent legislation passing, it is about to expand to New Mexico in a big way.

 Here are a few things you should know before signing a lease with the first developer who knocks on your door.